cbcrg/tcoffee/docs/tcoffee_installation.rst

 Using the NCBI BLAST client
 ===========================
 The NCBI is the next best alternative.
 In my hand it was always a bit slower and most of all, it does not incorporate PSIBLAST (as a websevice).
-A big miss.
-The NCBI web BLAST client is a small executable that you should install on your system following the instructions given on this link
+A big miss!
+The NCBI web BLAST client is a small executable that you should install on your system following the instructions given on this link:

 ::